 In contrast, stateful microservices can excel in advanced scenarios, because there is no latency between the domain logic and data.
-Heavy data processing, gaming back ends, databases as a service, and other low-latency scenarios all benefit from stateful services, which enable local state for faster access.
+Heavy data processing, gaming back ends, databases as a service, and other low-latency scenario all benefit from stateful services, which enable local state for faster access.

 Stateless and stateful services are complementary.
-For instance, you can see in Figure 4-20 that a stateful service could be split into multiple partitions.
+For instance, you can see in Figure 4-30, in the right diagram, that a stateful service could be split into multiple partitions.
 To access those partitions, you might need a stateless service acting as a gateway service that knows how to address each partition based on partition keys.